Masters in Nurse-Midwifery

 With a background in both nursing and midwifery, today's certified nurse-midwives (CNM) serve as valued members of the multidisciplinary healthcare team.
 These trusted advanced practice nurses provide a wide range of services aimed at promoting antepartum, intrapartum and postpartum wellness and advancing the health of women and newborns.
 Take the first step to becoming a certified nurse-midwife by learning more about earning a master's in nurse-midwifery online.

-What is a Nurse Midwife? – A nurse midwife is an advanced practice registered nurse (APRN) with a master’s degree at minimum and expertise in women’s health and obstetric medicine.
-They are state-licensed and certified by the American Midwifery Certification Board and have independent authority to practice midwifery everywhere from in-home to hospitals.
+What is a Nurse Midwife?
+A nurse-midwife is an advanced practice registered nurse (APRN) with a minimum master’s degree and expertise in women’s health and obstetric medicine.
+They are state-licensed and certified by the American Midwifery Certification Board and have independent authority to practice midwifery everywhere, from in-home to hospitals.

-With the American Congress of Obstetricians and Gynecologists publishing projections that suggest a 25 percent shortage of OB-GYNs is imminent in the US by 2030, one clear solution has emerged: Increase the number of certified nurse midwives licensed to practice in the United States.
-The good news is that’s exactly what’s expected to happen in the coming years, with the U.S. Bureau of Labor Statistics forecasting 12 percent job growth for nurse-midwives during the ten-year period from 2019 to 2029.
+With the American Congress of Obstetricians and Gynecologists publishing projections that suggest a 25 percent shortage of OB-GYNs is imminent in the US by 2030, one straightforward solution has emerged: Increase the number of certified nurse midwives licensed to practice in the United States.
+The good news is that’s precisely what’s expected to happen in the coming years, with the U.S. Bureau of Labor Statistics forecasting 6 percent job growth for nurse-midwives during the ten years from 2022 to 2032.

-This solution could very well change the face of maternity care and childbirth in the US for the better, as patients have long reported a high level of satisfaction, excellent outcomes, fewer invasive and expensive interventions, and lower overall costs while receiving nurse-midwife care.
+This solution could very well improve the face of maternity care and childbirth in the US, as patients have long reported a high level of satisfaction, excellent outcomes, fewer invasive and expensive interventions, and lower overall costs while receiving nurse-midwife care.

-Registered nurses interested in furthering their education to become certified nurse-midwives must successfully:
+Registered nurses interested in furthering their education to become certified nurse-midwives must complete the following steps:

 Earn a Master’s or Higher Degree in Nurse-Midwifery